Jothilakshmi12/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# Uploading temperature sensor data in Thing Speak cloud
+# Name: JOTHILAKSHMI PALANI
-## Name: JOTHILAKSHMI PALANI
+# RegNo: 212223110017

-## RegNo: 212223110017
+# EX:3- Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.